 Our monthly cadence of releasing new features iteratively also drives greater velocity of increased usage by existing users and increased adoption of The DevOps Platform by new users.
 As more users join within a single organization, those organizations standardize on The DevOps Platform and convert their plans into higher tiers with additional features, such as those within our Secure stage.
 The strength of our land-and-expand strategy is evidenced by our Dollar-Based Net Retention Rate.
 For fiscal 2020 and 2021, our Dollar-Based Net Retention Rate was 179% and 148%, respectively.
+As of July 31, 2020 and 2021, our Dollar-Based Net Retention Rate was 153% and 152%, respectively.

 We are agnostic to where we deploy The DevOps Platform, how we sell to customers, and which customers we target.
 As a result, The DevOps Platform is used globally by organizations of all sizes across a broad range of industries.
 Our direct sales efforts consist of our self-service tier, high-velocity inside sales teams, and enterprise sales teams, who focus on organizations with more than 2,000 employees.
 Our teams are further divided by region as well as a dedicated team who focus on our public sector customers.
 In 2020, we launched our Alliances and Channels initiative to amplify our direct sales efforts and grow the distribution of The DevOps Platform and general awareness of our business.
-Our customer growth is best represented by our growth in our Base Customers from 1,662 as of January 31, 2020 to 2,745 as of January 31, 2021.
-No single customer generated more than 5% of our total revenue in fiscal 2020 and 2021.
+Our customer growth is best represented by our growth in our Base Customers from 1,662 as of January 31, 2020 to 2,745 as of January 31, 2021 and to 3,632 as of July 31, 2021.
+No single customer generated more than 5% of our total revenue in any of the periods presented.